astronomer/docs/learn/dags.md

 Some parameters relate to adding information to the DAG or change its appearance in the **Airflow UI**:

-- `description`: A short string that will be displayed in the Airflow UI next to the DAG name.
+- `description`: A short string that is displayed in the Airflow UI next to the DAG name.
-- `doc_md`: A string that will be rendered as [DAG documentation](custom-airflow-ui-docs-tutorial.md) in the Airflow UI.
+- `doc_md`: A string that is rendered as [DAG documentation](custom-airflow-ui-docs-tutorial.md) in the Airflow UI.
 Tip: use `__doc__` to use the docstring of the Python file.
 - `owner_links`: A dictionary with the key being the DAG owner and the value being a URL to link to when clicking on the owner in the Airflow UI.
 Commonly used as a mailto link to the owner's email address.
 Note that the `owner` parameter is set at the task level, usually by defining it in the `default_args` dictionary.
 - `tags`: A list of tags shown in the Airflow UI to help with filtering DAGs.
 - `default_view`: The default view of the DAG in the Airflow UI.
 Defaults to `grid`.